SoftVarE-Group/BroT/README.md

 This repository contains code and evaluation data corresponding to:

-P. M. Bittner, T. Thüm, I. Schaefer: SAT Encodings of the At-Most-k Constraint - A Case Study on Configuring University Courses, accepted at [SEFM 2019][1]
+[Bittner P.M., Thüm T., Schaefer I. (2019) SAT Encodings of the At-Most-k Constraint.
+In: Ölveczky P., Salaün G. (eds) Software Engineering and Formal Methods.
+SEFM 2019.
+Lecture Notes in Computer Science, vol 11724.
+Springer, Cham][1]

 [Frisch, A.M., Giannaros, P.A.: SAT Encodings of the At-Most-k Constraint.
 Some Old, Some New, Some Fast, Some Slow.
 In: Proc. of the Ninth Int.
 Workshop of